St Trinian's 2: The Legend of Fritton's Gold

 St Trinian's 2: The Legend of Fritton's Gold is a 2009 British adventure comedy film directed by Oliver Parker and Barnaby Thompson, both of whom directed the previous film in the series.
-It is the seventh in a long running series of films based on the works of cartoonist Ronald Searle, and the second film produced since the franchise was rebooted in 2007.
+It is the seventh in a long-running series of films based on the works of cartoonist Ronald Searle, and the second film produced since the franchise was rebooted in 2007.
+Similar to the first film, it was met with mixed critical reception while failing to match its commercial success.

 Plot

-Following the events of the first film, a new term begins at St. Trinian's with Annabelle Fritton appointed as the new Head Girl.
-Meanwhile, new student Roxy is introduced to the various school cliques—Chavs/Rude Girls, Emos, Posh Totties, and Geeks—along with two new groups, the Flammables and the Ecos.
-Roxy chooses not to join any of them.
+Following the events of the first film, a new term begins at St Trinian's with Annabelle Fritton appointed as the new Head Girl.
+Meanwhile, new student Roxy is introduced to the various school cliques—the Chavs/Rude Girls, the Emos, the Posh Totties and the Geeks.
+Along with two new groups, the Flammables and the Ecos—with Roxy choosing not to join any of them.

 Later, the girls catch Celia, a member of the eco sect, retrieving an old ring from the school's Fritton Archives.
 Celia explains that an unknown man telephoned her to retrieve it for him in exchange for £20,000.
 Seeking to get more, Annabelle demands £100,000 from the man when he calls back, only for him to refuse and threaten the girls for their greed.
 When the school's power is cut, the girls ask their headmistress, Camilla Fritton, Annabelle's aunt, about why the ring might be so valuable.

 Camilla recognizes the ring as one of two created by a pirate ancestor of hers and Annabelle's in 1589, which, when united, reveal the path to a buried treasure hidden somewhere in the world.
 Shortly after this discovery, the school is attacked by masked men led by Sir Piers Pomfrey—a man of impeccable reputation and a descendant of the man robbed by Camilla's pirate ancestor—who steals the ring in a bid to find the treasure himself.

 Seeking to stop him, the girls search for the second ring and find a clue left by another ancestor who located the second ring and left it in the archives.
 After a difficult time deciphering a clue they left, the girls find it to be hidden within a boys' school, leaving a group to infiltrate it in disguise and recover it.
 Seeking to recover the first ring, the girls learn that Piers is the leader of a secret society known as AD1, a masculinist brotherhood, and that Camilla's old flame and former head of education, Geoffrey Thwaites, knows about him and the society.